Do Go On - 373 - The Star Wars Holiday Special

 Possibly a book cheat episode in those headphones.

-So by the time the cameras rolled, Lucas had moved on.
+So by the time the camera's rolled, Lucas had moved on.

-And Akomba, the director, the bad boy.
+And Accomba, the director, the bad boy.

-Yeah, font.
+Yeah, fond.

-Saying, for me, there was no centre.
+for me, there was no centre.

-I couldn't seem to grasp it.
+I couldn't seem to grasp.

-I'm the director, I'm supposed to know.
+but I'm the director, I'm supposed to know.

 I'm supposed to draw on something that makes it all work.

-And so in those first few days of shooting,
+And so in those first few days of shooting, everything came home to roost, and it was hell.

-He's just like, what is this?
+He's just like, what the, what is this?

 It doesn't make any sense.